 How to Replace a Fuel Filter

-You can replace the fuel filter in a few minutes in most cases, depending on its location.
+You can replace the fuel filter in about an hour or more, depending on its location.

 The filter helps trap particles of dirt, water, rust and other contaminants before they reach the engine.
 So most car manufacturers recommend replacing the fuel filter at least once a year (about 12,000 miles—19,213 km) when impurities trapped by the filter element begin to affect fuel flow and engine performance.